 Shot to shot consistency has been tested to within plus or minus three feet per second.

-Eclipse technology reduces this risk by deploying projectiles at the safest velocity for the given range automatically, eliminating the potential for operator error.
+Eclipse launchers reduce this risk by deploying projectiles at the safest velocity for the given range automatically, eliminating the potential for operator error and reducing workload.

-Eclipse has developed a programmable, lightweight ammunition for precise deployment of payloads including flash-bangs, parachutes, and anti-drone rounds such as nets and bolos.
+Eclipse has developed a programmable, lightweight ammunition for precise deployment of payloads including flash-bangs, irritant powders, parachute flares, and anti-drone rounds.

-This technology will greatly reduce risks associated with deployment of flash bang and gas rounds in close proximity to crowds while providing a non-contact, less-lethal deterrent.
+This technology will greatly reduce risks associated with deployment of flash bang and irritant rounds in close proximity to crowds while providing a non-contact, less-lethal deterrent.

 Illumination rounds include pyrotechnic and electronic payloads.
 Infrared light or white light can be used to light up a target or signal locations for airdrops and airstrikes.